JamesChamberlainw/Ant-Colony-Optimisation/README.md

     vpw = \frac{weight}{value}
 $$

-Thus vpw can now be used to state the value of the weigt being added to the van - this can now be used to genearte a distance matrix.
+Thus vpw can now be used to state the value of the weight being added to the van - this can now be used to generate the distance matrix what can then be used to produce the heuristic matrix.

 ```py
 [[0.
 0.13759298 0.07551697 ...
 0.0834917  0.10746499 0.16746493]